johnmahlon/Coffee-Ratio/README.md

 # Ratios
 [![Build Status](https://travis-ci.org/johnmahlon/Coffee-Ratio.svg?branch=master)](https://travis-ci.org/johnmahlon/Coffee-Ratio)

-This is an open source app made to help home brewers brew their coffee by calculating a the grams of water needed, and run a timer all in the same screen.
+This is an open source app made to help home brewers brew their coffee by calculating the grams of water needed, and run a timer all in the same screen.

 This is perfect for: